I'm here to serve.

 A world where everyone's needs matter

 I have a particular love for the application of NVC to anti-oppression work, and firmly believe that the liberation of those most oppressed is the underpinning of the liberation of the most privileged as well.
-I welcome the opportunity to work with all self-identified women, including queer women and women of color.
+I welcome the opportunity to work with all self-identified women, including queer women and women of color, as well as all self-identified women seeking to bring their contribution to making their communities - and this planet - a more just, sustainable, welcoming home for all of life.

 Honoring my elders